Network Consensus in the Wasserstein Metric Space of Probability Measures: Consensus in the Wasserstein Space of Probability Measures

 \begin{lemma} If $\mu_{i}(t)\in\mathfrak{U}_{p}(\mathbb{R})$ then the operation (\ref{consensus3}) is well-defined in the sense that it admits a solution and this solution is unique whenever (at least) one $\mu_{j}(t)\in\mathfrak{U}_{p}$, $j\in\mathcal{N}_{i}(t)$ does not give support to small sets\footnote{A small set is defined \cite{agueh2011barycenters} as a set of Hausdorff dimension $0$.
 This condition plays a role only in uniqueness and it is generally unnecessary \cite{agueh2011barycenters,bigot2012consistent}.
 However, this requirement does exclude empirical measures on $\mathbb{R}$ which arise in numerous applications relevant to this work (as discussed later).
 Luckily, it is generically true (i.e. excluding particular, non-generic, arrangements) that (\ref{consensus3}) has a unique solution even in such cases; see \cite{bigot2012consistent,bonneel2015sliced}.
 Note if all inputs are discrete we allow for both common and uncommon supports.
-Going forward we will not repeatedly call on the need for (at least) one initial measure to exclude support on small sets and later results may be read as implicitly assuming uniqueness (or implicitly assuming exclusion of support on small sets).}. \end{lemma}
+Going forward we will not repeatedly call on the need for (at least) one initial measure to exclude support on small sets and later results may be read as implicitly assuming uniqueness (or implicitly assuming exclusion of sole support on small sets).}. \end{lemma}

-Recall that $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$ is CAT(0) (indeed it has the stronger property of vanishing curvature), in addition to being uniquely geodesic, complete and separable, i.e. $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$ is a Hadamard space.
+Recall that $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$ is CAT(0) (indeed it has the stronger property of vanishing curvature, e.g. owing to its relationship with the Banach space $(L_{p}([0,1]),d)$), in addition to being uniquely geodesic, complete and separable, i.e. $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$ is a Hadamard space.
 This lemma then follows from the fact that $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$ is Hadamard and Fr\'{e}chet averages such as defined by operations of the form (\ref{consensus3}) are well defined in such spaces; see page 334 in \cite{burago2001course}.
 The existence and uniqueness of solutions to (\ref{consensus3}) is also discussed in \cite{agueh2011barycenters} more generally; see also \cite{bigot2012consistent,bonneel2015sliced}.
 It is worth noting in passing the related work in \cite{tuna2007consensus,Grohs2012Wolfowitz} which deals with similar consensus topics in CAT(0) spaces, and \cite{Baras2010} which deals with consensus in a general class of convex metric spaces.

 The convex hull of the set of measures $\{\mu_{i}\}$, $i\in\widetilde{\mathcal{V}}\subseteq\mathcal{V}$, is defined by

 \begin{lemma} Consider a collection $\{\mu_{i}\}$, $i\in\widetilde{\mathcal{V}}\subseteq\mathcal{V}$ of distinct measures in $(\mathfrak{U}_{p}(\mathbb{R}),\ell_{p})$.
 The convex hull of $\{\mu_{i}\}$ is $\mathrm{co}(\{\mu_{i}\})\subset\mathfrak{U}_{p}(\mathbb{R})$ and is isometric to a $l$-sided convex polygon in $\mathbb{R}^{2}$ with $2\leq l\leq|\{\mu_{i}\}|$. \end{lemma}